 - Read our in-depth Ryze Tello review

 While most of the drones in the list are smaller consumer models that are the aerial equivalents of compact mirrorless cameras or premium compacts, the Inspire 2 is a full-blown pro DSLR in the sky.
 This extends right to its modular design, which allows you to pick the right Zenmuse camera to attach to it.
 We tested the Inspire 2 with the Zenmuse Z5S, which is a 4K Micro Four Thirds camera, though you can also add a Zenmuse X7 if you need a Super 35 camera with interchangeable lenses.

 It might look like something that Skynet has sent back in time to hunt for John Connor, but the Inspire 2 is a little more friendly than that, particularly if you're a pro filmmaker looking to shoot 5.2K video, albeit at 30 frames per second.
 Shooting in 4K is also possible at 60 frames per second, while the Inspire 2 also comes with some excellent automated flying modes and solid subject-tracking.
 If you can afford it, and don't mind its size, this remains one of the finest flying cameras you can buy.

 Read our in-depth DJI Inspire 2 review

-- For a full rundown of the best drones out there from all manufacturers, check our our full best drones guide
+- For a full rundown of all the best drones out there, check our our full best drones guide

 - Check out the best cheap drone sales and deals available now